paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-008-railway-labor.md

 ### Statutory Notes

 #### Codification
-Section is comprised of the first sentence of section 2 of act May 20, 1926.
+Section is comprised of the first sentence of section 2 of act May 20, 1926, as added in the general amendment of section 2 by act June 21, 1934.
 The remainder of section 2 of act May 20, 1926, is classified to [section 152 of this title](./chapter-008-railway-labor.md#section-152).

 #### Amendments
-1934—Act June 21, 1934, reenacted provisions comprising this section without change.
+1934—Act June 21, 1934, amended section 2 of act May 20, 1926, generally, adding the text of this section.

 <a id="section-152"></a>